shahfahed/tech_eazy_devops_shahfahed/README.md

 This solution does the following:

-1️⃣ Spins up an EC2 with configurable instance type & repo.
+1️⃣ Spins up EC2 instances.
+  • Supports multiple stages (Dev, Prod) via separate configuration files.
-2️⃣ Installs required dependencies (Java 21, Git, Maven, AWS CLI).
+2️⃣ Installs required dependencies.
+  • (Java 21, Git, Maven, AWS CLI).
-3️⃣ Clones app repository and deploys the application.
+3️⃣ Clones app repository and deploys the application on first EC2.
 4️⃣ Verifies that the app is reachable on port 80.
-5️⃣ Supports multiple stages (Dev, Prod) via separate configuration files.
-6️⃣ Creates a private S3 bucket and uploads EC2 logs and app logs to it.
+5️⃣ Creates a private S3 bucket and uploads EC2 logs and app logs to it.
-7️⃣ Lifecycle rule automatically deletes logs after 7 days to save storage cost.
+6️⃣ Lifecycle rule automatically deletes logs after 7 days to save storage cost.
-8️⃣ Supports two IAM roles:
+7️⃣ Supports two IAM roles:
-  • Read-only S3 role (used to list and verify uploaded logs).
-  • Write-only S3 role (attached to EC2 for uploading logs; no read permission).
+  • Write-only S3 role (attached to EC2 for uploading logs; no read permission). - Attached to First EC2
+  • Read-only S3 role (used to list and verify uploaded logs). - Attached to second EC2
-9️⃣ Stops EC2 instance automatically after a set time (to avoid cost).
+8️⃣ Stops EC2 instance automatically after a set time (to avoid cost).
+9️⃣ Uses GitHub Actions to automate provisioning, deployment, and validation.
 ---

 ## ⚙️ **Prerequisites**

-- AWS account with Free Tier
+- AWS account (Free Tier)
-- EC2 instance (Ubuntu 24.04)
-- IAM role
 - Terraform
 - AWS CLI
+- GitHub repository with secrets configured
+  • AWS_ACCESS_KEY_ID
+  • AWS_SECRET_ACCESS_KEY

 ### Install Terraform and AWS CLI